 - You are (temporarily) unemployed and suffering financial hardship

 Renting your home is always a good option if you have some other place to move to.
 Perhaps you have a relative that can take you in or you can find a cheaper place to live in such as an inexpensive apartment.
 If this is the case, then this would be a good option.
 The extra income that would come from renting your house out should be able to help you keep up with mortgage payments and maybe allow you to save some of it!
 And if you are not profiting from the rental income, at least the tenant is paying your mortgage expenses while you are saving money living in a more afforable residence.

 4. Short Sale Your Home

 If you decided to short sale your home, you would sell your home for less than the amount that you owe on your mortgage.
 This will affect your credit report, but in most cases it looks better on your credit than a foreclosure (this is different for everyone, however).
 Short sales can also take a long time to close, so if you are in a hurry, this is not the best option.

 5. Sell Your Home Fast

-Many people who begin falling behind on their payments choose to call a home buyer.
+Many people who can’t afford house anymore choose to call a home buyer.
 If you are looking to sell your home fast in order to avoid foreclosure or short sale, you can sell your home to a wholesaler such as Big State Home Buyers.
 This means that you could sell your home in a short period of time!
 Wholesalers such as Big State pay cash for your house, regardless of its condition and can often work with your lender to help stop or postpone foreclosure long enough to close on your home.

-If you are falling behind on payments and cant afford your home anymore, you have plenty of options!
+If you are falling behind on payments and can’t afford house payments anymore, you have plenty of options!
 The longer you wait, the more limited your options can become!